 A model of the fortress shows the palace on the right and the tower on the left which I was about to climb.
 The small building below the tower is the 1000-year-old well house.
 The well plunges 200-plus feet down to the water table.

-After the docent gave her talk, she chose me to pour water into it.
-It took at least a full minute for the water to hit bottom.
+After the docent gave her talk, she chose me to pour some water into the well.
+It took almost a full minute for the water to hit the bottom!

-After the war Nuremberg was largely restored.
+After the war Nuremberg was largely rebuilt using the original stones and bricks.
 Today the castle, the town walls and towers, the old bridges, and the houses again exude their medieval charm.

 After ten hours in the air, an hour getting through passport control, and another three hours by train to Nuremberg, I was exhausted.
 Yet the evening was early and I dearly wanted an authentic German dinner.